 The best way to ensure your contracts (and assignments) are outside of IR35 is to ensure they accurately reflect the working practices you follow with your clients.
 HMRC will ‘look beyond’ your actual contract and examine the working practices you follow on each assignment if they decide to query your IR35 status.

 Long-term contractors and freelancers who work through a limited company will need to ensure their contracts accurately reflect the working practices followed in their assignments.
 Contracts will need to be checked for each assignment on renewal and must provide clear evidence to support your status as a self-employed professional.
-We have an article “Getting your contracting business ready for IR35" that all contractors should read.

 HMRC investigations are not confined to the detail contained in an individual contract.
 HMRC will ‘look beyond’ the contract to examine the working practices you follow with your clients.
 If HMRC decides the relationship is of an employment nature, they will seek to recover all income tax and National Insurance Contributions due over the period of the assignment involved.